di-m-dy/Video_Converter/README.md

 ### Idea

 Sometimes, you need to quickly and easily convert video files without delving into complex video editing software.
 Such situations occurred at an agency where I worked.
 Often, the SMM department received content from various photographers in "god-knows-what" formats.
 The task seemed simple, but minimizing the time spent on using "complex" software was desired.
 FFMPEG is ideal in this regard.
 Therefore, to spare colleagues from using the command line, I created a simple desktop application where, at worst, you need to press 5 buttons, and at best, just 2.
 A pleasant interface makes everything clear and simple!
+(Thanx ~~God~~ [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter.git) for this!)

 ![pic](static_readme/screenshot.gif)